osu-mist/classy-demo/README.md

  * subjects are hardcoded; they should be fetched using the course subjects API
  * retrieves the full course list on every request; should add some caching
  * could be smarter about choosing random subjects and courses
+ * doesn't understand that finals only meet during finals week